lihe14569/my_leetcode_notes/LC-Tree.md

 Space complexity: O(N)

 Note:
-when we visite current node and check if it is inversed, we can two options.
+when we visit current node and check if it is inversed, we can intiate prev variable in two ways.

 1. Initiate TreeNode prev as Integer.MIN_VALUE